RobBa/dl_lib/readme.md

 - C++17/20
 - CMake build system
 - Boost.Python for Python bindings
+- Python 3 for library interface and examples
-- Google Test (GTest) for unit testing
+- Google Test (GTest) and PyTest for unit testing
 - GitHub Actions for CI/CD

 ## Current Status